IMLL1/PythonDFT/readme.txt

-DFT_function.py is the DFT function.
-Later I'll make it FFT.
-This file is required for both python scripts input.txt contains the data.
+DFTfuncs.py is the DFT function (functions, later).
+I intend on adding FFT instead of just the slower one.
+This file is required for both python scripts input.csv contains the data.
 It is also required, and can be edited as neede

-fourierFinal presents some fourier transform information about a singal (specifically, the signal in input.txt) trimFourier trims a signal down to only its most dominant frequencies.
+signalAnalysis presents some fourier transform information about a singal (specifically, the signal in input.txt) signalCompress trims a signal down to only its most dominant frequencies.
 The number of frequencies can be selected by the user.